smensah02/Google-app-store-capstone-Google-Analytics-Customer-Revenue-Prediction/README.md

-# Goggle-Store-Predictive Analysis-Capstone
+# Goggle Store Predictive Analysis
-## A Kaggle Competition
+## A Kaggle Challenge

 ### Purpose - Predicting How Much a Customer Would Spend at a GStore